-- Clay digs a tunnel. - Ross closes the office of the 'Red-headed League' - Holmes catches the criminal Clay. - Clay and Ross enter the cellar to steal the gold. - The bank received a lot of gold from the Bank of France. - Holmes visit the area around Mr Wilson's shop. - Find the adverbs from this part of the story that end with '-ly'.
-Find the adjective in each of the adverb.
+- Holmes and others go to the bank. - Clay digs a tunnel. - Ross closes the office of the 'Red-headed League'. - Holmes catches the criminal Clay. - Clay and Ross enter the cellar to steal the gold. - The bank received a lot of gold from the Bank of France. - Holmes visits the area around Mr Wilson's shop. - 2.
+From the passage, find adverbs that end with '-ly'.
+Find the adjective in each of the adverb. - 3.
+Discuss the following elements of a detective or mystery story.